MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ## What-the-Phage sample output files

+“What the Phage” (WtP) is a parallel multitool pipeline for phage prediction combined with annotation and classification.
+It includes [11 phage-predicting tools](https://mult1fractal.github.io/wtp-documentation/#example-result-output) that are all run in parallel.
+The user can then compare the results of the different prediction tools summarised in charts and tables and make own decisions which dataset to proceed with.

+Due to time limits and some technical challenges associated with running this pipeline, we will only see sample output files during this course.
+However, you could try it later yourself, following the [authors' instructions](https://mult1fractal.github.io/wtp-documentation/installation/quick_installation/) as well as [CSC notes](https://docs.csc.fi/support/tutorials/nextflow-puhti/) about this pipeline installation.

+The sample output files for this course were obtained from XXX datasets.
+Files to download and explore can be found at /scratch/project_2001499/XXX: upsetr.svg, phage-distribution.pdf, contigs_quality_summary.tsv, and contigs_tax-class.tsv.

+**upsetr.svg** shows a plot summarizing the prediction performance of each tool for the studied sample.
+Blue bars on the left show the total number of identified phage contigs per tool.
+Black bars show the number of contigs that each tool (or a combination of tools) has uniquely identified.
+A dot matrix below refers to the combinations of tools that identified the same contigs as phages.

+* Which tools were applied for phage predictions?
+* Which tool gave the highest number of phage contigs?
+Which gave the lowest?
+* Are the predicted phage contigs consistent between different tools (see the dots matrix)?

+**phage-distribution.pdf** contains a list of all predicted phage contigs and shows which tool gave which prediction.
+* Do predictions from different tools overlap?

+**contigs_quality_summary.tsv** lists all the predicted contigs and shows their quality based on CheckV.
+* What is the typical phage contig length in this dataset?
+What is the lowest and highest?
+* Are most contigs of high/low/medium quality?
+* Are there complete contigs in the list?
+* Are there proviruses?
+* Are there contigs with no viral genes?

+**contigs_tax-class.tsv** shows taxonomical predictions for phage contigs.
+* Could any contigs be classified?

+To sum up, how would you proceed with the WtP results taking into account the possibility of having false positives?
+For further analyses, would you
+* take all predictions?
+Or
+* take predictions only from some tools?
+Or
+* make a subset based on the quality check?

 ## Summary and downstream analyses of the identified viral sequences

 Compare the data you got from __Virsorter2__, __What-the-Phage__ and __Lazypipe__.